Updated April 10, 2023

 kubectl exec env-pod -- env | grep ENV

 Kubernetes Secrets are also not full proof like other security tools and methods.
 But it’s a good practice using Secret to encode the sensitive information rather than putting sensitive information in plain text somewhere.
-Also, including Secrets in your Kubernetes security strategy of infrastructure environment adds a layer of security on system level.
+Also, including Secrets in your Kubernetes security strategy of infrastructure environment adds a layer of security on the system level.